wabenet/dodo/README.md

 ### templating

 All strings in the YAML configuration are processed by the [golang templating engine](https://golang.org/pkg/text/template/).
-The following methods are
+The following additional methods are available:
-available:

  * `{{ cwd }}` evaluates to the current working directory
  * `{{ env <variable> }}` evaluates to the contents of environment variable